PNSVN3035/notes-app/README.md

-# Welcome to Form Notes App
+# Welcome to Notes App

 ## Technologies Used
 - HTML, CSS & JAVASCRIPT